Division of Campus Life

 What is hazing?

-In Brown's Anti-Hazing Policy, hazing is defined as:
+Read Brown's full Anti-Hazing Policy, in which hazing is defined as:

 Any intentional, knowing, or reckless act committed by a person (whether individually or in concert with other persons) against another person or persons regardless of the willingness of such other person or persons to participate, that: